Samuel Bronston: 1964–1993: Financial bankruptcy and last years

-Before the release of Circus World, Bronston had filed for Chapter 11 bankruptcy, reporting over $5.6 million in accumulated debts to du Pont III.
-At this point, Bronston had pledged to continue filmmaking in Spain, with several projects in development including Battle of the Bulge, Suez, Brave New World, Nightrunners of Bengal, Paris 1900, and The French Revolution.
+Before Circus World was released, Bronston had filed for Chapter 11 bankruptcy, reporting over $5.6 million in accumulated debts to du Pont III.
+At this point, Bronston had pledged to continue producing films in Spain, with several projects in development including Battle of the Bulge, Suez, Brave New World, Nightrunners of Bengal, Paris 1900, and The French Revolution.

-Bronston tried to reorganize his studio operations in Madrid, and convinced the Banco Exterior to not foreclose on his mortgage of his properties.
-Thanks to his connections with Adolfo Suárez, who was the programme director of the state broadcaster Televisión Española (TVE), Bronston managed to rent his studios to the network.
-Another part of his studio was lent to Twentieth Century Fox, which used the facilities to shoot four films in Spain, which included 100 Rifles (1969) and Patton (1970).
+Bronston tried to reorganize his studio operations in Madrid and convinced the Banco Español de Crédito not to foreclose on the mortgage of his properties.
+He leased his studios to Televisión Española (TVE) due to his connections with Adolfo Suárez, who was the programme director of the state broadcaster.
+Another part of his studio was lent to Twentieth Century-Fox, which used the facilities to shoot four films in Spain, which included 100 Rifles (1969) and Patton (1970).
 Philip Yordan also formed a production company called Scotia International after he purchased a terrain near Ajalvir.
-There, he used Bronston's studio facilities to film Battle of the Bulge (1965) and Krakatoa, East of Java (1968).
+There, he used Bronston's studios to film Battle of the Bulge (1965) and Krakatoa, East of Java (1968).
 Yordan, who had worked with Bronston, decided to remain uninvolved throughout Bronston's financial struggles.
-Eventually, the real estate was acquired by Spanish director Juan Piquer Simón, who shot Los Diablos Del Mar (translated into The Sea Devils, 1982).

 During the financial litigations, Jaime Prades, an associate producer on Bronston's films, arranged enough financing to produce small-scale films such as Savage Pampas (1966), starring Robert Taylor.
 The film had been long in development since 1958, with Steve Barclay and Hugo Fregonese set to produce and direct, respectively.
 Plans were intended to shoot in Argentina.
 For the 1966 film adaptation, Fregonese returned to direct.
 Bronston however was uncredited.
 This was followed up with Dr. Coppelius (1966), a film adaptation based on the comic ballet Coppélia.
-The story concerns the title character who constructs a doll named Coppelia that is quite lifelike that people mistaken it for a real woman.
+The story concerns the title character, who constructs a doll named Coppelia that is quite lifelike that people mistaken it for a real woman.
 The film starred Walter Slezak in the title role, and filming began in late 1966.
-By 1967, Bronston's legal battle against du Pont III continued, in which the financier eventually settled with Bronston's creditors for twenty-five cents on the dollar, which reduced the debt considerably, although he paid out $13.5 million in legal fees.
+Meanwhile, in late December 1966, du Pont III won a summary judgment award of nearly $3.6 million, in which the court affirmed Bronston's statements that he was not obligated to pay three signed promissory notes were "without valid basis."